mindspore-ai/docs/docs/lite/docs/source_en/use/runtime_cpp.md

 >
 > CL_HPP_MINIMUM_OPENCL_VERSION=120
 >
-> On `x86_64`, the backend of GPU is based on TensorRT.
+> - On `x86_64`, the backend of GPU is based on TensorRT.
 The TensorRT version is 6.0.1.5.
+>
-Whether the attribute `enable_float16_` can be set successfully depends on the [CUDA computer capability](https://docs.nvidia.com/deeplearning/tensorrt/support-matrix/index.html#hardware-precision-matrix) of the current device.
+> Whether the attribute `SetEnableFP16` can be set successfully depends on the [CUDA computer capability](https://docs.nvidia.com/deeplearning/tensorrt/support-matrix/index.html#hardware-precision-matrix) of the current device.
+>
+> The attribute `SetDeviceID` only valid for TensorRT, used to specify the NVIDIA device ID.

 ### Configuring the NPU Backend